-The Teeter FitSpine X1 is the base model that fitspine offers, but it is in now way basic.
+The Teeter FitSpine X1 is the base model that Teeter offers, but it is in no way basic.
 Teeter is a big name in the inversion table world.
 They have been in the game for almost 40 years, with a singular focus on inversion tables and the relief of back pain.
 Their tables are the cream of the crop, and the Teeter FitSpine X1 is no exception.
-The X1 is a fantastic product that can help you with a wide array of back and neck issues.
+The X1 is a fantastic product that can help with a wide array of back and neck issues.
 With its all-steel frame and 8-point suspension bed, you get both a durable and comfortable inversion bed.
-It’s UL certified, and FDA-Registered, which means it is indicated for back pain, sciatica, spinal degeneration, tight back muscles, tension, herniated disc and even degenerative disc disease.
-With the Teeter FitSpine X1, you are getting a product that has gone through extensive testing and proven to be effective, safe, and high quality.
+It’s UL-certified, and FDA-Registered, which means it is indicated for back pain, sciatica, spinal degeneration, tight back muscles, tension, herniated disc, and even degenerative disc disease.
+With the Teeter FitSpine X1, you are getting a product that has gone through extensive testing and is proven to be effective, safe, and high quality.
 Not many other brands have done that.
 You’ll love the sturdy, durable design and simple function of the FitSpine X1.

-Acupressure nodes are amazing when trying to work out muscle knots and spasms.
-The included acupressure nodes are removable and customizable allowing you place them where you need or remove them altogether.
+The acupressure nodes are amazing when trying to work out muscle knots and spasms.
+The included acupressure nodes are removable and customizable allowing you to place them where you need to or remove them altogether.
 They are different shades of blue and the darker the shade, the more intense the experience.

 The Teeter FitSpine X1 comes with an adjustable lumbar bridge.
 It easily slides in and out of the inversion beds lumbar notches.
 It can be put to good use by those who have lower back pain and need the added stretch, but it can also be removed by those who find it uncomfortable.

 - FlexTech Floating Bed